ebabel-games/ebabel-games/README.md

 - Add a privacy policy.
 - Add a download link for my sample contract and explain I can also work with the client's contract if they don't want to use mine.
 - Add JSDoc.
-- Add test coverage reporting (istanbul?)
+- End to end testing with [Cypress](https://www.gatsbyjs.org/docs/end-to-end-testing/)